Updated: October 2019

 This is the first deal-breaker for me.
 If a record is warped, I don’t buy it.

-My reason is because my deck’s tonearm is a low mass graphite arm.
+My reason is that my deck’s tonearm is a low mass graphite arm.
 A warped record makes the arm bounce off the record so, it’s a lost cause for me.

 But, some folks buy and successfully play warped records.
 And if you have a mid or high mass tonearm, you’ll probably be fine with a record that’s a little warped.

 I check to see if a record is warped by using this neat trick I learned off a Youtube video by Joseph X. And that’s what you’ll need the pencil for.